Miroslava, Iași

 Miroslava is a commune in Iași County, Western Moldavia, Romania, part of the Iași metropolitan area.
-It is composed of thirteen villages: Balciu, Brătuleni, Ciurbești, Cornești, Dancaș, Găureni, Horpaz, Miroslava, Proselnici, Uricani, Valea Adâncă, Valea Ursului and Vorovești.
+It is composed of thirteen villages: Balciu, Brătuleni, Ciurbești, Cornești, Dancaș, Găureni, Horpaz, Miroslava, Proselnici, Uricani, Valea Adâncă, Valea Ursului, and Vorovești.

+The commune is situated in the Jijia Plain, at an altitude of 133 m, on the banks of the river Valea Locii.
+It is located in the central part of the county, 7 km west of the county seat, Iași, on county road DJ248A.

 Uricani transmitter

 At Uricani, there is a mediumwave transmitter, which transmits on 1053 kHz with a power of 1000 kW.
 It is one of the most powerful transmitters in Romania and uses two guyed masts insulated against ground with a height of 165 metres as antenna.

 Sport

-CS Știința Miroslava is based in the commune.
+The football club CS Știința Miroslava is based in the commune.
+Its home ground is the Comunal Stadium in Uricani.